mrdotan/apicv10/instructions/Lab8/index.md

     ![](images/tutorial_html_a2cd4daada4f2ca5.png)

-13. Countries GraphQL backend API doesn't support compression, hence we need to disable the compression.
+13. Swapi GraphQL backend API doesn't support compression, hence we need to disable the compression.
 Click the Source button next to Pencil icon at the top and search for **compression** and set the value to false, as shown below.